erikwilliamsa/gotesting/README.md

-#Go Unit and Integration Test Seperation
+# Go Unit and Integration Test Separation

 ### Option 1: Integration and Unit tests in the Same File